software-students-spring2025/4-containers-edg/web-app/readme.txt

-Code related to the web app goes in this folder.
+Code related to the web app goes in this folder